davidnmora/oops-you-invented-react/blog-post.md

 #### And here's what sucks about it: 😤
 1. **HTML** is static.
 And repetitive.
 Want 20 images?
 Get ready to copy and paste.
 Want to update them dynamically based on data?
 No can do. *Ahh, but isn't that where JS comes into play?* Sure, but it sucks...
-2. Writing & executing **JS** feels like being a surgeon who blindly reaches into his HTML patient's body, slices stuff up, and hopes it works.
+2. Writing & executing **JS** feels like being a surgeon who blindly reaches into her HTML patient's body, slices stuff up, and hopes it works.

 ## Then you have an 💡: let's do everything in JS!